andikatjacobdennis/Angular-Tutorial/Angular Project Structure and Components.md

-## Angular Project Structure and Components.md
+## Angular Project Structure and Components

 ### What is the `src/index.html` File?